ddd-ruby/ddd-ruby-hugo/content/libraries/index.md

 ## Active Serializer - a simple objects to hash serializer.

 - <a href="https://ddd-ruby.github.io/active_serializer/" target="_blank">ActiveSerializer</a>

-A lightweight dependency-free objects serializer with a nice declarative DSL.
+ActiveSerializer is a lightweight dependency-free objects serializer with a nice declarative DSL.

 In our <a href="https://github.com/ddd-ruby/json_serialization_benchmark" target="_blank">Serializers performance benchmark</a> it places on a solid middle ground right after plain Ruby presenters while sporting a declarative DSL, providing you the same convenience as `ActiveModel Serializers` do.